waynestate/nova-ckeditor4-field/README.md

 # Laravel Nova CKEditor 4 Field

-This nova package allows you to use [CKEditor 4](https://ckeditor.com/ckeditor-4/) for text areas using [Vue Ckeditor2](https://vue-ckeditor2.surge.sh/)
+This nova package allows you to use [CKEditor 4](https://ckeditor.com/ckeditor-4/) for text areas.

 ![CKEditor Form Field](docs/form-field.png)